Home

 autodeploy automatically runs deploy when enabling or disabling mods.
 Defaults to true

-categories is used to download category names from nexus
+categories - download game specific category names from nexus

 config path is used to set game specific paths